DePaul University Libraries > About > Policies > Collection Development > Journal and Database Cancellations

 • Supporting efforts by professional associations and other groups to identify sustainable and affordable ways to distribute scholarly information.

-• Considering a publisher’s pricing model and copyright policy before either submitting for publication or agreeing to serve on an editorial board.
+• Considering a publisher’s pricing model and copyright policy before submitting for publication or agreeing to serve on an editorial board.

 Ask a Librarian